 What Will Be Discussed Here?

-I jointed the blogging world somewhat reluctantly in 2012.
+I jointed the blogging world somewhat reluctantly.
 I am not convinced that the “democratization of publishing” that the internet has bequeathed to us is an altogether good thing.
 In an age when anyone can cheaply and easily reach a worldwide audience regardless of the truth and quality of his ideas, the sheer volume of information that is out there is staggering, and it is impossible for one to sort through all of it to find what is good and what is bad, or even to read all of the good that is there.
-Part of me does not relish the thought of adding to the morass with a blog that perhaps very few will read.
+I have not always relished the thought of adding to the morass with a blog that perhaps very few will read.
 While the old system of gatekeepers such as editors, reviewers, and publishers had its flaws, it did keep the amount of information available to a more manageable level, and the amount of junk released for public consumption was perhaps lower.

 I have accepted that the future is in electronic media more so than print, and so this is something of an attempt to “get with the times.”
 That said, one of my goals for this space is to provide a forum for fleshing out ideas that I might one day work into a more publishable form, for submission to the aforementioned gatekeepers.
 My predilection for material that has been reviewed, critiqued, corrected, edited, and then printed still remains, but I have begun to realize that much of what appears in print today was, in fact, first introduced on a blog.
 In fact, this was exactly what happened with my first book, which was published in late 2014.
 The publisher contacted me after reading a few of my blog posts and asked me to develop those ideas into a book-length project.
 In that respect, blogging has already been very successful for me!